Robert William Fisher: Developments in investigation

 Initial FBI wanted poster, along with composite images created by the FBI to show how Fisher may try to disguise himself.

 Fisher, who disappeared at the time of the murders, was named as an official (and to date, the only) person of interest in the case on April 14, 2001, when Arizona Department of Public Safety officers were instructed in a statewide bulletin to arrest him.
 On April 20, the last physical evidence of his whereabouts surfaced when police found Mary's Toyota 4Runner in Tonto National Forest near Young and Payson, one hundred miles north of Scottsdale.
 The family dog Blue was found outside the car.
 It had taken shelter beneath the car and was in a hungry and agitated state.
 An Oakland Raiders hat identical to the one that Fisher was seen wearing in the ATM footage was inside the vehicle.
 A pile of human excrement was found near the passenger door.
 Although police searched the area immediately around where the vehicle was discovered, they searched only one out of dozens of nearby caves.
 Some of these caves form a complex underground network, extending for miles beneath the surface.
 Several professional cavers have suggested that Fisher used them as a hiding place before either escaping, killing himself, or dying from low oxygen levels.
-Professional cavers have visited these caves many times in the years since the murders, but no sign of Fisher has ever emerged.
+Professional cavers have visited these caves many times in the years since the murders, but no sign of Fisher has ever been found.

 The Toyota was discovered less than a mile from the Fort Apache Indian Reservation, an area which police never searched.
 Police followed a set of footprints that led onto the reservation, but uncovered no sign of Fisher.
 A couple reported seeing a man resembling Fisher walking along the nearby Young Road several days before the discovery of the car.
 According to them, when the woman saw him, she said to her husband, "That looks like Robert Fisher."
 However, they waited until after the vehicle was found to report the tip.
 Lori Greenbeck, an acquaintance of the Fisher family, said that her husband had gone camping with Fisher in the area where the truck was found shortly before April 10.
 She said that her husband believed that Fisher was scouting the area.
 According to her, he was very familiar with the region.